Rxavio/Teamwork/README.md

 `- DELETE /articles/<articleId> - Employees can delete their articles`

-`- POST /articles/<articleId>/comments - Employees can comment on other colleagues' article post.`
+`- POST /articles/<articleId>/comments - Employees can comment on other colleagues' article post`

-`- GET /feeds - Employees can view all articles, showing the most recently posted articles first.`
+`- GET /feeds - Employees can view all articles, showing the most recently posted articles first`

-`- GET /articles/<articleId> - Employees can view a specific article.`
+`- GET /articles/<articleId> - Employees can view a specific article`

-`- GET /articles?articles=<:desired-category> - Employees can view all articles that belong to a category.`
+`- GET /articles?articles=<:desired-category> - Employees can view all articles that belong to a category`

-`- POST /articles/flag/<articleId> - Employees can flag an article as inappropriate.`
+`- POST /articles/flag/<articleId> - Employees can flag an article as inappropriate`

 `- GET /flags - Admin can view all flags`

-`- DELETE /articles/<articleId> - Admin can delete an article flagged as inappropriate.`
+`- DELETE /articles/<articleId> - Admin can delete an article flagged as inappropriate`

 ### Links